 If you retire on work-related disability with the guaranteed benefit, your benefit will not be subject to federal or state income taxes.
 The work-related benefit based on the VRS formula amount is subject to income taxes.
-For more information, contact a tax advisor or the Internal Revenue Service (IRS) toll-free at 1-800-829-1040 or www.irs.gov.
-Important note if you retire on work-related disability: If you do not comply with the provisions of the Virginia Workers' Compensation Act and your workers' compensation benefits end, or if you are approved to work with job modifications, your VRS disability retirement benefit will continue to be offset by the workers' compensation amount.
-If you are notified of a change or end to your workers' compensation benefits, send a copy of the notification letter to VRS at P.O.
-Box 2500, Richmond, VA 23218-2500 as soon as possible.
+For more information, contact a tax advisor or the IRS toll-free at 1-800-829-1040 or www.irs.gov.